darvil82/DarviLMaps/README.md

 # DarviLMaps
-A repository for some of my maps.
+A repository for some of my Source Engine maps.
+Please, don't redistribute or publish this maps.